open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 sending or publishing to an intermediary.
 A single "Publish" span can account for a single message, or for multiple messages (in the case of providing messages in batches).
 "Create" spans MAY be created.
 A single "Create" span SHOULD account only for a single message.
-"Create" spans SHOULD be links of the related "Publish" span.

-If a user provides a custom creation context in a message, this context SHOULD NOT be modified, a "Create" span SHOULD NOT be created, and the "Publish" span SHOULD link to the custom creation context.
+If a user provides a custom creation context in a message, this context SHOULD NOT be modified and a "Create" span SHOULD NOT be created.
 Otherwise, if a "Create" span exists for a message, its context SHOULD be injected into the message.
 If no "Create" span exists and no custom creation context is injected into the message, the context of the related "Publish" span SHOULD be injected into the message.

+The "Publish" span SHOULD always link to the creation context that was injected into a message either from a "Create" span or as a custom creation context.

 #### Consumer spans